aleshaleksey/fansys23/weapons-armour.md

  **Spear**: This refers to spears between 6-10ft.
 It can be thrown up to to 60ft in 20ft increments.

  **Long spears**: This refers to obscenely long spears.
 Pikes are included in this category.
-Long spears cannot be cannot be used against targets within 5ft of the wielder.
+Long spears cannot be used against targets within 5ft of the wielder.

  **Javelin:** This is a short, lighter, spear-like throwing weapon designed specifically for throwing.
 It includes weapons like the pilum.